PeterCamilleri/mini_term/README.md

           MiniTermWTF      # An internal error happened.
 This shouldn't happen.
           MiniTermNoMap    # No map can be found for the current terminal type.
           MiniTermKME      # A keyboard mapping error was detected.
+          MiniTermStrict   # An exception raised due to strictness.

 ## Contributing